mkistler/azure-api-style-guide/openapi-style-guidelines.md

 the HTTP 1.1 specification [RFC7231][RFC7231] has explicitly defined semantics for request bodies.
 RFC7231 states that the payload for both get and delete "has no defined semantics".

+The request body for a patch operation should be `application/merge-patch+json` content type.

 ### Response body

 All success responses except 202 and 204 should define a response body.